The Selling Process

 13. THE “FINAL VERSION” OF THE CONTRACT

-The Purchaser’s Solicitor/Conveyancer then receives that “final version” of the Contract for Sale of Land from the Vendor’s Solicitor/Conveyancer, triggered by that Sales Advice.
+The Purchaser’s Solicitor/Conveyancer then receives that “Final Version” of the Contract for Sale of Land from the Vendor’s Solicitor/Conveyancer.

-You, and the Purchaser, then sign your copies of the Contract and may leave it, signed, with the Solicitor/Conveyancers pending instructions to Exchange.
+You, and the Buyer, then sign your copy of the Contract and may leave it signed with the Solicitor/Conveyancers pending instructions to “Unconditionally Exchange“.